Communication-Systems-Group/chkroute/README.md

 ## Possibilities and limitations

-* Honeypots or traffic redirection in general might result in innacurate data
+* Honeypots or traffic redirection in general might result in inacurate data
 * Autonomous Systems from outside Schengen Area might have legal ASes in Schengen Area as well (e.g. google, facebook, etc.)
-* If client is either using a VPN or a Proxy connection, this might lead again to data innacuracy
+* If client is either using a VPN or a Proxy connection, this might lead again to data inacuracy
 * Tracepath is extremely slower compared to traceroute

 ## PlanetLAB and EmanicsLab